pure-data/externals-howto/README.rst

 a signal external: pan~
 =======================

-Signal classes are normal Pd-classes, that offer additional methods for signals.
+Signal classes are normal Pd classes, that offer additional methods for signals.

 All methods and concepts that can be realized with normal object classes